AmandaNicholas/portfolio/work-samples/work-samples.rst

       - For Point of Sale (POS) software to interact with the FCC to authorize pumps on a petrol station forecourt.
       - PDF

 .. note:: Documenting these APIs required me to become familiar with developer documentation of APIs (eg Swagger).
-I also tested all messages and responses using Postman so be sure that they were correct.
+I also tested all messages and responses using Postman.

 Quick Start Guides
 ==================